nioc/vue-dom/CONTRIBUTING.md

 0. Install prerequisite:
   - [Node.js](https://nodejs.org/)
   - npm `npm install npm@latest -g`
-  - Vue-cli `npm install -g @vue/cli`
 1. Access the frontend folder in a shell `cd /var/www/vue-dom`
 2. Build the project `npm install` and wait for the downloads
-3. Start the vue-cli server `npm run serve`
+3. Start the vite server `npm run dev`
 4. Edit the code!

-If you are using Docker, you can use the [Dockerfile-dev](/docker/Dockerfile-dev) to avoid installing vue-cli on your local computer:
+If you are using Docker, you can use the [Dockerfile-dev](/docker/Dockerfile-dev) to avoid installing Node.js on your local computer:
 ```
 docker build \
 -f docker/Dockerfile-dev \